datalad-handbook/book/docs/contributing.rst

 Easy pull requests
 ^^^^^^^^^^^^^^^^^^

-The easiest way to do a pull request is within the web-interface that Github and `readthedocs <https://readthedocs.org>`_ provide.
+The easiest way to do a pull request is within the web-interface that GitHub and `readthedocs <https://readthedocs.org>`_ provide.
 If you visit the rendered version of the handbook at `handbook.datalad.org <http://handbook.datalad.org/>`_ and click on the small, floating ``v:latest`` element at the lower